AITO M9: First generation (2023)

-2025 update
+Update (2025)

-The M9 received a minor update for the 2025 model year, with sales starting on 20 March 2025 after a pre-order period opened on 6 March.
+The M9 received a minor update for the 2025 model year, with sales starting on March 20, 2025 after a pre-order period opened two weeks before.
 The exterior remains unchanged outside of a new red and beige two-tone color option, a new 21-inch wheel option, power-retracting running boards, and exterior gesture-controlled doors.
 Changes to the interior include a power thigh support adjustment for the driver's seat, an upgraded rear seat projector with twice the resolution and 63% higher brightness, variable tinting side windows, and a refrigerator compartment with heating and cooling functions for temperatures between 0-50 C.

 The ADAS system was upgraded to the Huawei ADS 3.3 system, which adds three short-range LiDAR sensors to the front fenders and rear in addition to the existing long-range front-facing roof-mounted sensor for a total of four LiDARs, and two additional mmWave radars for a total of five such sensors.
 Compared to the previous system, it is capable of navigating unmanned between levels in multi-story parking structures, is able to navigate roundabouts and gates, and is able to handle more complex road conditions.
 It is also equipped with two additional external microphones to better detect and yield to emergency vehicles.
 It is expected to be updated to the Huawei ADS 4 system in late 2025.
 It also features Huawei's Xinghe satellite communication system for increased network connection reliability when terrestrial network signals are unavailable, which can be shared with devices within a 30 m range of the vehicle.

 The range extender powertrain received a refresh, with the 1.5-litre engine updated to produce 118 kW.
 The smaller battery pack option was discontinued, and electric CLTC range ratings with the remaining 52 kWh pack increases to 266-290. km, and combined range increases to 1474 km.
 Power output remains the same, and the battery electric powertrain continues unchanged.

+On September 23, 2025, the four-seater version was revealed.
+This is a special configuration package for the M9 Ultra five-seat version, which comes with three optional features: Luxury Zero Gravity Seat Package, Intelligent Privacy Windows, and Electric Steps (total discount of RMB 10,000 for the whole vehicle), and adds a Silver Purple exterior color.

+In March 2026, a version of the M9 equipped with an 896-line dual-optical-path image-level LiDAR will be released.